Menu

 Guided Reading Lessons – Key Stage 1

-Daily guided reading sessions ensure that throughout each week, children are able to apply and further develop their use of phonics along with key reading skills in order to read with fluency, accuracy, understanding and enjoyment via a range of reading experiences.
+Regular guided reading sessions ensure that throughout each week, children are able to apply and further develop their use of phonics along with key reading skills in order to read with fluency, accuracy, understanding and enjoyment via a range of reading experiences.
 These include: shared reading in small groups with the class teacher; independent exploration of varied texts and written comprehension tasks when appropriate.
 Children enter Year 1 benefitting from regular 1:1 reading with an adult, and progress onto group reading in the second half of the autumn term.

 Guided Reading Lessons – Key Stage 2